University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic03/01-introduction.md

   working code that I edited and then **it didn't work anymore** and I couldn't remember what I changed.
 * Sometimes when I am writing (and I am usually writing in [Markdown and
-  $\LaTeX$]!), I re-read what I wrote and realize that I should probably make some changes (e.g., I've changed this paragraph at least 3 times).
+  $\LaTeX$][Write plain text documents]!), I re-read what I wrote and realize that I should probably make some changes (e.g., I've changed this paragraph at least 3 times).
 Sometimes I will cut and paste paragraphs from one place to another only to realize that the way that I had it originally flows a lot more nicely than ... whatever this is right now, but the undo feature in my text editor doesn't go back far enough to get back to the better flowing state and I just can't reproduce it.

   ("You can [track changes in Word]!"
 I can hear you saying through my screen, and, yes, I definitely can track changes in Word, but then I would have to